Biebar/dog/README.md

     I love you
     ^D

-However, this command is not suited if you want to write a poem.
+However, this command is not suited to for writing a poem.

     $cat
     Il dort.
 Quoique le sort fût pour lui bien étrange,